Alberta: Banff National Park & the Canadian Rockies | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Your warm-up spin gives you the opportunity to get used to the fit and gearing of your bike.
-During a scenic ride through town and to the quiet golf course, you’ll feel refreshed and renewed as the cool alpine breezes brush your cheeks in the shadow of the snow-capped mountains.
-You may even encounter wapiti grazing on the plush grass.
+Your warm-up spin offers the perfect opportunity to get accustomed to your bike’s fit and gearing.
+Enjoy a scenic ride through town and out to the quiet golf course, where cool alpine breezes and views of snow-capped mountains provide a refreshing backdrop.
+You may even spot wapiti grazing on the lush grass.

 Included Meals: Breakfast, Dinner

-After breakfast, enjoy a scenic shuttle to Lake Louise.
-This is one of the most famous lakes in the world, renowned for its magnificent mountain setting.
+After breakfast, enjoy a scenic shuttle to Lake Louise, one of the most iconic and photographed lakes in the world, renowned for its stunning mountain backdrop and vivid turquoise waters.
 The glacier-fed lake was named for Princess Louise Caroline Alberta, the fourth daughter of Queen Victoria.
-There will be time to walk the gorgeous paved trail to the end of the lake and back.
+You’ll have time to stroll along the lakeshore and soak in the awe-inspiring views.

 Today's Ride Choices